GreenTomato5/Pioneers-Controls-Docs/docs/source/tools/autonomous/pathPlanner.rst

 4. **Using in the code**:
     a.
 Your paths and autos will be saved as json files in the deploy directory.
     b.
 In your robot code, you can use the `PathPlanner` library to load and execute paths and/or autos.
     c.
-AutoBuilder is a :hover:`static` class that provides methods to load and execute paths.
+AutoBuilder is a static class that provides methods to load and execute paths.
     d.
 It needs to be configured within your robot code, usually in the Drive subsystems constructor.

     .. code-block:: java

         RobotConfig config;
         try {
             config = RobotConfig.fromGUISettings();